jmedin1965/Notes/PFSense/PFSense_shutdown_scripts.md

 # PFSense shutdown scripts
 Created Thursday 16 May 2024

 Looks like you can create shutdown scripts.
 They are run from /etc/pfSense-rc.shutdown[.]() At the end, this script runs all executable scripts at [/usr/local/etc/rc.d/shutdown.*.sh.](file:///usr/local/etc/rc.d/shutdown.%2A.sh.)
 I have created a script on pfs03, which is a physical server.
-This script signals the condoling sonoff to turn off afetr 30 seconds.
+This script signals the condoling sonoff to turn off after 30 seconds.